SungardAS/condensation/README.md

 `TemplateURL` value.
 This allowed for self referencing urls for a package.

-Many small stacks (templates) could be deployed to a bucket where each stack could reference themselves.
-That pattern was then repeated for development, production and multi-region buckets.
+Now stacks (templates) can be deployed to a bucket where each stack can reference one another.
+That pattern can repeated using difference confgurations for the same templates to support development, production and multi-region buckets.

 Example: